 Coalhouse Fort is an artillery fort built in the 1860s to guard the lower Thames from seaborne attack.
 It stands at Coalhouse Point in Essex on the north bank of the river, at a location that was vulnerable to raiders and invaders.
 It was the last in a series of fortifications dating back to the 15th century and was the direct successor to a smaller mid-19th century fort built on the same site.
 Constructed during a period of tension with France, its location on marshy ground caused problems from the start and led to a lengthy construction process.
 The fort was equipped with a variety of large-calibre artillery guns and the most modern defensive facilities at the time, including shell-proof casemates protected by granite facing and cast-iron shields.
 However, its lengthy construction and the rapid pace of artillery development at the time meant that it was virtually obsolete for its original purpose within a few years of its completion.The fort's armament was revised several times during its seventy years of military usage, as its role evolved in the river's defensive system.
 It was initially a front-line fortification, supported by Shornemead Fort and Cliffe Fort located to the south and east respectively on the Kent shore.
 Over time, as batteries and forts further downriver became the front line of the Thames defences, Coalhouse Fort was stripped of its main weapons and its fabric was altered to support smaller quick-firing guns intended to be used against fast-moving surface and aerial targets.
-Its last military usage was as a training facility for a few years after the Second World War.Plan to see Coalhouse Fort and other attractions that appeal to you using our Tilbury trip itinerary builder.
+Its last military usage was as a training facility for a few years after the Second World War.A visit to Coalhouse Fort represents just the start of the adventure when you use our Tilbury trip planner to plot your vacation.

 Unable to display map at this time.
 Please try again later.

 Barry SAugust 7, 2017